Acylindrical hyperbolicity from actions on CAT(0) cube complexes: a few criteria: Introduction

-In general, being acylindrical on the hyperplanes is stronger than being weakly acylindrical (see Lemma \ref{impl}), but this hypothesis allows us to simplify the assumptions of Theorem \ref{IndiraMartin}:
+In \cite{coningoff}, we showed that an action on a hyperbolic CAT(0) cube complex is acylindrical if and only if it is \emph{acylindrical on the hyperplanes}, i.e., if there exist $R,N \geq 1$ such that, for every hyperplanes $J_1,J_2$ separated by at least $R$ other hyperplanes, $|\mathrm{stab}(J_1) \cap \mathrm{stab}(J_2)| \leq N$.
+(This type of action has also been introduced independently in \cite{BeekerLazAcyl}.)
+Consequently, a non-virtually cyclic group admitting an action on a hyperbolic CAT(0) cube complex which is acylindrical on the hyperplanes must be acylindrically hyperbolic.
+As a consequence of our criteria, we are able to remove the assumption that the cube complex is hyperbolic.

 \begin{thm} Let $G$ be a group acting essentially on a finite-dimensional CAT(0) cube complex.
-If the action is acylindrical on the hyperplanes, then $G$ is either acylindrically hyperbolic or virtually cyclic. \end{thm}
+If the action is acylindrical on the hyperplanes, then $G$ contains a finite-index subgroup which is either acylindrically hyperbolic or cyclic. \end{thm}